gurix/cure_logger/Readme.md

 # Cure logger
 The aim of this project is to monitor the curing of cannabis flowers using the Aqara humidity, pressure and temperature sensor (WSDCGQ11LM).

-The ruby script subscribes topic of the sensors and when and saves the payload in a CSV file for further analysis.
+The ruby script subscribes topic of the sensors and saves the events payload in a CSV file for further analysis.

 # Requirements
 - MQTT Broker handles the events from Zigbee2mqtt